Can AI agents complete everyday online tasks?

 |---|---|---|---|---|---|---|---|

-Intercepted = final HTTP request matched the task's URL/method (Stage 1, deterministic).
-Reward (lenient) = additionally judged by deepseek/deepseek-v4-pro to fulfill the instruction under "no contradiction → match" rubric (Stage 2).
+deepseek/deepseek-v4-pro to fulfill the instruction under "no contradiction → match" rubric (Stage 2, lenient).
 Reward (strict) = same judge, strict rubric ("ambiguous → mismatch").
-Ranked by Intercepted; Reward as tiebreak.
+Ranked by Reward (lenient).

 New here?
 About ClawBench ↗.